finagle/finagle-zookeeper/README.md

 _ <- client.delete("/zookeeper/test", -1)
 ```
 - `/zookeeper/test` : String the node that you want to delete
-- `-1` : Int corresponding version of your data (-1 if you don't know)
+- `-1` : Int corresponding version of your data (-1 if you don't care)

 Return value `Option[ReplyHeader]` `ReplyHeader(xid: Int, zxid: Long,err: Int)`